Master of Public Administration

 Please note: These concentration options are not open to students in the Executive MPA program

 Non-Traditional MPA Program Delivery Model

 The Executive MPA is designed for mid-career professionals who seek to develop leadership and analytical skills in a cohort model.
 Students complete the 42 credit program in two years by taking classes from 8:30-3:30pm on Saturdays from September to June.
 Appropriate candidates for the Executive MPA program should have a minimum of three years professional management experience.

-Upon graduation, students within the Master of Public Administration (MPA) degree programs at Marxe are expected to obtain knowledge and demonstrate skills associated with the following Program Learning Goals approved by the faculty and fall under five Universal Competencies established by NASPAA.
+Upon graduation, students within the Master of Public Administration (MPA) degree programs at Marxe are expected to obtain knowledge and demonstrate skills associated with the following Program Learning Goals approved by the faculty under the five Universal Competencies established by the accrediting body NASPAA.

-Competency 1: To lead and manage in public governance
+Competency #1: To lead and manage in the public interest.

-Learning Goal A: Distinguish among, and apply, the concepts of management, leadership and governance in public and nonprofit organizations.
+Learning Goal A: Understand and distinguish among concepts of management, leadership, and governance of public and nonprofit organizations.

-Learning Goal B: Use management and leadership theories to analyze and improve the design and governance of public and nonprofit organizations.
+Learning Goal B: Use management and leadership theories to analyze the design, operation, and governance of public and nonprofit organizations.

 Learning Goal A: Distinguish and effectively employ the steps in the policy process: problem/goal identification; stakeholder identification and analysis; financing; approval; implementation and evaluation.